psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 Reading the following paragraph today, we might read Hartland as admitting that Aubrey's claims are "merely" circumstantial, but Hartland is arguing perhaps that they are "substantively" circumstantial?

-> If, fortified by this evidence from Derbyshire and the Marches, we turn to Wales, we find Aubrey’s statements of a very circumstantial character ; and that not merely in the case of Llangors referred to just now.
+> If, fortified by this evidence from Derbyshire and the Marches, we turn to Wales, we find Aubrey’s statements of a very circumstantial character; and that not merely in the case of Llangors referred to just now.

 Hartland now uses sleight of hand again, suggesting that another quote from Aubrey is *also* demonstrative of the sin-eater tradition: